Lead Investigator: Professor David Allsop

 Scientific Title: Biodistribution, pharmacokinetic and toxicity studies on a novel retro-inverso peptide inhibitor of beta-amyloid oligomer formation

-During Alzheimer’s disease, a protein called amyloid-beta begins to clump together, until it forms large plaques of protein that disrupt normal cell function and cause dementia.
-It is thought that amyloid-beta is toxic to nerve cells (neurones) even when only a small number of pieces of protein have clumped together, before they have formed larger plaques.
+During Alzheimer’s disease, a protein called amyloid begins to clump together, until it forms large plaques that are deposited outside of brain cells.
+It is thought that the amyloid protein is toxic to nerve cells even when only a small number of pieces of protein have clumped together, before they have formed larger plaques.

 Professor Allsop and his team have developed a chemical that binds to small pieces of amyloid, preventing them from clumping together.
 Unfortunately, the chemical is unable to cross the layer around the brain, called the blood-brain barrier, which prevents harmful things from entering the brain.
 In order to combat this problem and allow the chemical to enter the brain they linked the chemical to a special capsule called a nanoliposome.
 These nanoliposome capsules have previously been shown to be able to deliver different chemicals across the blood-brain barrier.

 The team injected the chemical in the nanoliposome capsule into mice that have been genetically altered to show the symptoms of Alzheimer’s disease including amyloid plaques and memory loss.
 They investigated whether the drug helped to reduce the number of amyloid plaques, improve memory, and monitored for potential side-effects.

 What were the key results, and how will this help in the fight against dementia?